TexasCollegeBscCSIT/react-app-csit/README.md

 ## Project Setup

-We are describing here some few steps which will ended up by running the project in you local machine.
-For setting up this project in your local machine you have to make sure that the version we are using for the application development needs to be aroundly maintain in you local machine.
+Here, we'll walk you through a few stages that will ultimately result in running the project on your local computer.
+You must ensure that the version of the application development tool we are using on your local machine is regularly maintained before beginning this project locally.

 ```js
   node: V20.15.1